Kokila0609/mslearn-ai-agents/Labfiles/04-semantic-kernel/python/Develop an Azure AI agent with the Semantic Kernel SDK.md

 Now you're ready to create a client app that defines an agent and a custom function.
 Some code has been provided for you in a GitHub repository.

 Prepare the environment
 Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
-Then in the new tab, browse to the Azure portal at https://portal.azure.com; signing in with the username User1-54862101@LODSPRODMCA.onmicrosoft.com and the password qgbE7dG6 if prompted.
+Then in the new tab, browse to the Azure portal at https://portal.azure.com;

 Close any welcome notifications to see the Azure portal home page.